Updated: Jan 27

 In this blog post, we both explore and explode that myth—as it applies to B2B sales forecasting.

 The data required for successful sales forecasting can be visualized as a cube—the axes of which are breadth, quality, and depth.
 Breadth means how many data fields containing predictive information are available.
 Quality refers to the accuracy, completeness and consistency of the data you’re capturing.
-Depth is about how much longitudinal history (months/years) you have available in your CRM.
+Depth is about how much longitudinal history you have available in your model training period.

 When it comes to sales forecasting, what matters most is depth, depth, and depth.
 Accuracy is nice but no one (and this includes you) has perfect data; so stop worrying about it.
 As to breadth… it’s a red herring.
 Less is often more.

 To build reliable sales forecasts, we find that what really matters is the information content of the data that’s available.
-And that translates to having enough depth (history) to capture the performance of a sales engine and to make up for the inevitable quality issues (we’ll cover that in a future post).
+And that translates to having enough depth (data in your model training period) to capture the performance of a sales engine and to make up for the inevitable quality issues.
 Quality (accuracy) helps this as well of course, but there is a tradeoff between depth and quality.
 What you lack in quality, you can make up for in depth (read our post about that).

 Occam's Razor wins in this case.
 Adding more data breadth, especially redundant or highly correlated data often decreases forecast accuracy, and adds unnecessary training overhead as algorithms try to make sense of the messy “Breadth of Data” you’ve thrown into the decision making machine.
 The best model is the simplest model that explains the observed behavior.